swisnl/laravel-nova-mirror/README.md

 [![PHP from Packagist](https://img.shields.io/packagist/php-v/swisnl/laravel-nova-mirror.svg)](https://packagist.org/packages/swisnl/laravel-nova-mirror)
 [![Latest Version on Packagist](https://img.shields.io/packagist/v/swisnl/laravel-nova-mirror.svg)](https://packagist.org/packages/swisnl/laravel-nova-mirror)

-### :warning: Nova now officially supports [installing via Composer](https://nova.laravel.com/docs/1.0/installation.html#installing-nova-via-composer) :warning:
+### :warning: Nova now officially supports [installing via Composer](https://nova.laravel.com/docs/1.0/installation.html#installing-nova-via-composer).
+You can also get Git access with your account when you have licenses.
+Therefor, this package is now fully deprecated. :warning:

 > **This repository is not a public mirror.
 It can sync Nova downloads using your personal credentials to a private repository of your choice.**